hzh1231/Trans_dcn/README.md

 </p>

 ### Introduction
 This is a PyTorch(1.8.0) implementation of Trans-DCN.
-Itcan use Modified backbone as [train.py](https://github.com/hzh1231/Trans_dcn/blob/master/train.py) mentioned.
+It can use Modified backbone as [train.py](https://github.com/hzh1231/Trans_dcn/blob/master/train.py) mentioned.
 Currently, we can train Trans-DCN using Pascal VOC 2012, SBD and Cityscapes datasets.

 ### Installation
 The code was tested with Anaconda and Python 3.8.
 After installing the Anaconda environment: